What can Kant’s philosophy offer to modern people? The answer is: surprisingly much.

-Kant philosophy is relevant today because of the secular societies that we live in.
+Kant’s philosophical ideas are relevant today because of the secular societies that we live in.
 These societies are without a religious authority and so may seem as if they lack guidance for a moral code of behaviour.
 Kant provides a solution to this.

 Furthermore, he makes us aware of ourselves as intelligent beings who are capable of tackling difficult questions in life, and who are capable of individually recognising how to become honest, principled and ethical people.